Commonwealth Consolidated ActsRight to inspect

 (1) A company or registered scheme must allow anyone to inspect a register kept under this Chapter.
 If the register is not kept on a computer, the person inspects the register itself.
-If the register is kept on a computer, the person inspects a hard copy of the information on the register.
+If the register is kept on a computer, the person inspects the register by computer.

 Note: Other provisions that are relevant to the inspection of registers are: